PKBAJPAI12/CovidCare-Web-Project/README.md

 I am Using such Web Technologies for Make this Project

-HTML, CSS, Bootstrap, JavaScript, PHP, MySQL
+HTML, CSS, Bootstrap, JavaScript, PHP, SQL

 Feature Used for CovidCare Website

- ✔ Used HTML,CSS & Bootstrap for Make Layout and Design of Website ✔ Use Javacript for Show Live Data of Covid Cases and Hospital & Beds Data ✔ Use Bootstrap for Making Modals and some Other samll things ✔ Use PHP as Backend Language for Connect with SQL Database ✔ Use PHP for SignUP & Login & Logout System for Website
+ ✔ Used HTML,CSS & Bootstrap for Make Layout and Design of Website ✔ Use Javascript for Show Live Data of Covid Cases and Hospital & Beds Data ✔ Use Bootstrap for Making Modals and some Other samll things ✔ Use PHP as Backend Language for Connect with MySQL DBMS ✔ Use PHP for SignUP & Login & Logout System for Website